equinor/everest-tutorials/docs/source/well_order/well_order.rst

 Net present value (NPV)
 ***********************

 A single objective function is utilized in this well trajectory optimization tutorial.
-The economic objective function is defined as Net present value (NPV) as follows:
+The economic objective function is defined as Net Present Value (NPV) as follows:

 .. math::